SUI-Components/sui-autocompleted/README.md

 {
     'id': [Unique id for the suggestion],
-    'value': [value to be passed at the handleSelect callback] 'content': [React Component] or [Text to be show in the UI] }
+    'value': [value to be passed at the handleSelect callback] 'literal': [String] This key is REQUIRED only if you are using a ReactJS Component like a content.
+Will be used to decide with text put in the input text when this suggest is selected in other case content will be used, 'content': [React Component] or [Text to be show in the UI] }
 ```